elizablueanderson/DICOM_Test_Project/README.md

 # DICOM Explorer

-Load a CT or MRI series, put the slices back in anatomical order, convert stored pixel values into physical units, view them interactively.
+Load a CT or MRI series, put the slices back in anatomical order, convert stored pixel values into other units, view them interactively.
 DICOM = file format every clinical scanner writes and every PACS stores.
 Turning a folder of hundreds of files into ordered and scaled 3D volumes leaves room for mistakes, this repository handles it in only around 300 readable lines.